YangJingyuan99/shieldreduce/AEInstructions.md

 2025-05-07 16:27:09 <ShieldReduceServer>: waiting the request from the client.
 ```

-In the client machine (take **Linux** as an example to demonstrate the workflow, you can evaluate different datasets by performing different script in `./ClientScript`):
+In the client machine (take **Linux** as an example to demonstrate the workflow, you can evaluate different datasets by performing different scripts in `./ClientScript`):

 ```shell
 # **Ensure all corresponding datasets are ready in the correct path**